SarderLab/IFTA_segmentation/README.md

     python segmentation_school.py --option predict --project your_project_name --one_network True --encoder_name deeplab --classNum 4 --boxSizeHR 3000 --overlap_percentHR 0.5

 Adapt the boxSizeHR parameter to a lower value if your GPU does not have enough memory, and use --gpu 0, --gpu 1, etc to change which device on your computer to use for network prediction (out of range device numbers default to the CPU).
 When the algorithms have finished processing a slide, a new folder will be created: your_project_name/TRAINING_data/0/Predicted_XMLs.
 Inside, there will be .xml files which correspond to whole slide predictions for each .svs file inside the TRAINING_data/0/ folder.
-The shared segmentation files found at the link above were morphologically post-processed to remove IFTA regions with size < 1730µm<sup>2</sup> glomerular regions with size < 1500µm<sup>2</sup>.